 Pipe corrosion is something that every homeowner should be aware of.
-Not only can it shave years off of your plumbing's life span, but it can also cause your appliances to malfunction and break, and it can cause serious health effects.
+Not only can it shave years off of your plumbing's life span, but it can also cause your appliances to malfunction and break.
+Not to mention, it can cause serious health effects.

 Our modern piping systems are what we use to enjoy the modern conveniences we often take for granted.
-For example, everything from our water heater, washing machines, dishwashers, and coffee maker can be affected by corrosion in our piping.
+For example, everything from our water heaters and washing machines to dishwashers and coffee makers can be affected by corroded pipes.

-In this article, you will learn how corrosion comes about, and how best to combat it with some everyday practices.
+In this article, you will learn what causes corrosion and how to prevent and flush out pipes that have rusted over.
 No longer will you have to worry about the corrosion in your pipes.
-We have you covered below!
+We have you covered!

 What Causes Pipe Corrosion?

-- When oxygen is mixed with water it is harmful to metals in the form of rust.
-If you have too much oxygen in your pipes, the rust will eat away at your pipes.
+Oxygen mixed with water is harmful to metals, as it can cause rust to develop.
+If you have too much oxygen in your pipes, rust will eat away at them.

-- Finally, sudden changes in pressure, or a change in water direction, can also cause corrosion.
+Sudden changes in pressure or a change in water direction can also cause corrosion.

-A few other causes of pipe corrosion is using acid-based clog remover (such as Drain-O) and pouring things like grease and oil down the drain.
+A few other causes of pipe corrosion include using acid-based clog remover (such as Drain-O) and pouring things like grease and oil down the drain.

 How Can I Clean My Pipes?

-Cleaning your pipes at home is an option that many people use.
-This is especially effective when dealing with mineral and calcium build-up that is on the surface level of your pipes (not too deep within your piping system).
+Do-it-yourself house water pipe cleaning is certainly an option.
+This is especially effective when dealing with mineral and calcium buildup on the surface level of your pipes (not too deep within your piping system).
 One of the best ways to descale hot water pipes, copper pipes, or other corroded plumbing pipes is to use distilled white vinegar.

-Vinegar will help to remove the calcium build-up by allowing the acid to melt it down.
-If you have signs of hard water, it is recommended to do this once a month; or until signs of build-up appear.
+Vinegar helps remove calcium buildup by allowing the acid to melt it down.
+If you have signs of hard water, it is recommended to do this once a month or until signs of buildup disappear.

-If you have decided to repipe your home, or you would like to have your pipes cleaned, Yochim Plumbing is here to help!
-We have experience with all the fine points of your piping system, and we have licensed technicians standing by.
-Give us a call today at (661) 252-1743.
+If you have decided to repipe your home or would like to have your pipes cleaned, Yochim Plumbing Services Inc. is here to help!
+We have experience with all the fine points of your piping system, and we have licensed technicians standing by to take your call.